plamen-kolev/rails_portfolio/resources/biography/about.md

-I Specialize in web application development, system automation, and software deployment.
+I have experience in web application development, system automation, and software deployment.
 I have over 3 years of experience working in world-leading companies as a Software Engineer.

 * Strong team player who likes taking initiative and ownership of my work.
 In my professional experience, I have used established software engineering patterns to deliver high quality, reliable, and robust software.
 * Experienced with delivering software using *Scrum* and *Agile* methodologies such as pairing and mobbing to create high-quality, mature software.
 I have experience doing *Test-Driven Development*.